The National Curriculum is taught to all children from year one. It consists of five core subjects:

 Art & Design is taught and enjoyed in its own right and is also used to enhance the learning in other curriculum areas.
 The children are shown how to use a wide range of media, skills and tools in a 2-D and 3-D context.
 Their enthusiasm, talent and creativity are celebrated around the school on the display areas.
 Art is also a wonderful way of appreciating other times and cultures.

 Through a carefully planned PE program, we aim to encourage fitness and improve the skill levels of all our children.
 Indoor PE, which takes place in the school hall, includes gymnastics and dance.
 Outdoor PE on the playground or field includes athletics and games such as football, netball, rounders, hockey, cricket and rugby.
 The competition is natural, children are taught to play fairly and with good sportsmanship.
 It is important that each child has a sense of achievement and enjoyment from PE.
-All children, except those in the foundation year, receive swimming lessons at Westminster College during terms three to six.
+Children in years 2 – 6 receive swimming lessons at Westminster College during terms three to six.
 May pole and country dancing is enjoyed by all children.

 Design Technology gives the children opportunities to explore and investigate as they design and make a variety of models.
 They are provided with a wide variety of materials and tools through which they build up skills, knowledge about materials, an understanding of how things are made and work, and an awareness of safety.